HPRobbins/ASE-Final/README.md

     + easier to follow (shorter paths)
     + MongoDB client is called by main.js, has a singular connection to DB instead of constantly opening and closing connections
     + Less annoying calls
+** If this were a full-scale public facing website with lots of data movement all the time, this probably would not work. we would need to offload the database calls to stand-alone blocks that could be run asynchronously from each other. **

 EJS (Embedded Javascript)
     + HTML pages with javascript in them.
     + MongoDB-Express integration allows use to directly pass the data we need and cuts down on javascript on the webpage itself.